 5. Conclusion

-This guide is revised regularly to ensure that it is up to date.
+This guide is regularly revised to ensure that it is up to date.